stablekernel/aqueduct/docs/docs/index.md

   .generate(() => new ManagedObjectController<User>());
 ```

-`RequestController`s are a more generic controller that has a single method to either respond to requests or process them in some way.
-A `RequestController` is the base class for middleware, `HTTPController` and anything else that can handle a request.
+`RequestController` is the base class for all controllers that form a channel.
+They only have a single method to handle the request, and must either return the request or a response.
+When a request controller returns a response, the request is taken out of the channel.

 ```dart
 class VerifyingController extends RequestController {